Ontario Highway 407: Highway 407 East project

-Highway widening
+Since completion

 Between 2018 and 2019, Highway 407 was widened between Markham Road and Brock Road.
 The first project, widening the highway to 6 lanes between York-Durham Line and Brock Road, began in Spring 2018 and was completed in August 2018.
 The second project, which widened the highway to 8 lanes between Markham Road and York-Durham Line, was completed in September 2019.

+In the Progressive Conservative Party of Ontario's 2025 re-election campaign, Premier Doug Ford stated that a re-elected Progressive Conservative government would remove tolls from the provincially-owned portion of the highway.
+Tolls were subsequently removed on June 1, 2025, as part of the spring budget.

+There are currently plans for multiple new interchanges, as well as reconstruction of the ramps with route 401 to serve route 413.
+The government of Ontario is also considering widening of the toll-free section, Hwy.
+407 East.

 Controversies

 Highway 407 ETR has been the subject of several controversies over its two decades of existence.

 Privatization

 The privatization of the road, the toll rate increases, and the 99-year lease period have been widely criticized.